Last Updated on

 Signs and Symptoms

-- If you notice your child clenching the fists
+- If you notice your child clenching his fists.

-- If you see your child is burping more than usual
+- If you see your child burping more than usual.

-- If your child pulls up the legs towards the tummy
+- If your child pulls up his legs towards his tummy.

-- If your child is facing difficulty passing the stool
+- If your child is facing difficulty passing stool.

 If you notice any of the symptoms mentioned above, you should seek advice from your doctor.

-You may adopt following measures to prevent a gas problem in your child:
+You may adopt the following measures to prevent a gas problem in your child:

 - Try to burp your child after every feed to expel any swallowed air.

-You may try following home remedies to ease gas problems in toddlers:
+You may try the following home remedies to ease gas problems in toddlers: